mtsafe/chess/README.md

 Play Chess against the AI of your choice

+## Gameplay

+You can play at https://mtsafe.github.io/chess/ .

+Player 1 has light shaded pieces and goes first.

+The Restart Game button will return the pieces to the starting positions.

+2 Player mode works.
+The test mode works as a kind of cheat mode to test the system.

+### Limitations

+So far the AI computer players are not yet coded.

 ## Design Decisions

 Since chess is very heavy in calculations, the calculation code is moved out of the App functional component.